EU Trademark registration: Procedure

 The average processing time from application to registration is about seven months.

-Trademark Application Fees
+💶 Trademark Services Detailed Fees

 As of March 23, 2016, a new fee structure will apply with a one-fee-per-class system.
 The official fee for filing a European Union Trademark is EUR 1,000 for the first class in paper and EUR 850 electronically.
 The fee for the second class is EUR 50 and the fee for the third class is EUR 150.
 The fee for all subsequent classes is EUR 150.